Last modified September 22, 2022

 Test or development branches

-Flux enables developers to deploy work-in-progress code in many ways, one of the most useful is deploying code from development branches.
+Flux enables developers to deploy work-in-progress code in many ways.
+One of the most useful ways is deploying code from development branches.
 To do that, we will create a new

 GitRepository resource.
 It will be pointing to